robcarver17/pysystemtrade/docs/production_strategy_changes.md

 # Manually generate instrument orders

-You may want to use
+I'd recommend running the `update_strategy_orders` script.
+You can run these for both the new and existing strategies.
+If you're replacing an existing strategy, all the optimal positions should be zero, and if you've transferred all the positions it shouldn't generate any traders.

+It may be worth running `interactive_order_stack` and looking at both positions and the instrument order stack to check all is as expected.

 # Run reports

-I'd recommend running the full suite of reports to make sure everything works.
+I'd recommend running the full suite of reports to make sure everything works, and also to check that all is as it should be (the strategy report should be especially interesting in this respect).

+# Delete replaced strategies from configuration files

+This is a housekeeping stage to ensure

+# Restart processes

+You can now restart

+# Clean up

+Note that the optimised positions break checking diagnostics will still include the old strategy.

 # Implementing specific strategies